-with Trapeze Software Group, Inc for a surve Director may enter into a maintenance contract a 5 year term beginning July 1, 2020;
+with Trapeze Software Group, Inc for a 5 year term beginning July 1, 2020;

-W. L. 10 T.

 Michael S. Tree

 Executive Director

-PASSED AND ADOPTED by t Transit Authority of the State of Califo he Board of Directors of the Livermore Amador Valley rnia on the 1st day of June 2020.
+PASSED AND ADOPTED by th Transit Authority of the State of Californ e Board of Directors of the Livermore Amador Vallenia on the 8th day of June 2020.

 David Haubert, Board Chair

 ATTEST:

 Michael Conneran, Legal Counsel